mjordan/islandora_workbench/README.md

 If you include the optional `--check` option, workbench will check the following:

+* Whether your configuration file contains all required values.
 * Whether the `host` you provided will accept the `username` and `password` you provided.
 * Whether your CSV file contains required columns headers.
 * Whether your CSV column headers correspond to existing Drupal field machine names.